SplineSmoothing/MGSS/README.md

 ### MGCG
 If the spatial dimension `P` is further increased, the CG-method will become computationally inefficient due to deteriorating condition of the system matrix.
 Therefore, an multigrid-like precondioner is implemented.
-After selecting the spline parameters and the number of utilized grids, the transposed B-spline basis matrix and the curavture penalty were assembled for each spatial direction `p=1,...,P` and each grid level `g=1,...,G`:
+After selecting the spline parameters and the number of utilized grids, the transposed B-spline basis matrix and the curvature penalty were assembled for each spatial direction `p=1,...,P` and each grid level `g=1,...,G`:
 ```R
 tPhi_list <- lapply(1:G, function(g) lapply(1:P, function(p) t( bspline_matrix(X[,p], m[[g]][p], q[p] ,Omega[[p]]) ) ) )    # spline matrices
 Psi_list <- lapply(1:G, function(g)  curvature_penalty(m[[g]], q, Omega) )   # survature penalty